daisyye0730/SpotifyHelpers/README.md

-# numpy_oss_project
+# spotify_find_beats

-Open Source Development Individual Project
+an Open Source project that allows user to find songs given a certain beats